Hong Kong Free Press

 Hong Kong Free Press (HKFP) is a free, non-profit news website based in Hong Kong.
-It was co-founded in 2015 by Tom Grundy, who believed that the territory's press freedom was in decline, to provide an alternative to the dominant English-language news source, the South China Morning Post, and to cover the pro-democracy movement.
+It was co-founded in 2015 by Tom Grundy, who believed that the territory's press freedom was in decline, to provide an independent alternative to the dominant English-language newspaper of record in Hong Kong, the South China Morning Post.

 History

-Before founding Hong Kong Free Press in 2015, Grundy was a social activist and a blogger who had lived in Hong Kong since around 2005.
-He wrote the blog Hong Wrong and ran the HK Helper's Campaign, a group advocating for rights of foreign domestic helpers in Hong Kong.
-He established HKFP in response to concerns about eroding press freedom and media self-censorship in Hong Kong.
+The Hong Kong Free Press was co-founded by Tom Grundy in 2015.
+Grundy was previously a social activist and a blogger who had lived in Hong Kong since around 2005.
+He wrote the blog Hong Wrong and held annual International Pillow Fight Day commotions in Central.
+He was also known for attempting a citizen's arrest on former British Prime Minister Tony Blair.
+He established HKFP in response to concerns about eroding press freedom and media self-censorship in Hong Kong, with the aim of covering breaking news and topics such as the pro-democracy movement.

-HKFP also aimed to provide quick news reports with context, which Grundy said Hong Kong's largest English-language newspaper, the South China Morning Post, does not do.
+HKFP aimed to provide quick news reports with context, which Grundy said Hong Kong's largest English-language newspaper, the South China Morning Post, does not do.
 The owners of the SCMP have business interests in mainland China which has led to claims of biased coverage.
 Reporters Without Borders placed Hong Kong at thirty-four in their World Press Freedom Index in 2010, at seventieth in 2015.
 By 2022, it had plunged well down the bottom quarter of the list in 148th of 180 countries surveyed.

-Crowdfunding for HKFP took place on Fringebacker and aimed to raise HK$150,000 (US$19,342) in a month to support two journalists.
-The amount was raised in two days and the goal was raised to HK$500,000.
-The fundraising campaign concluded in June 2015 with more than $600,000 raised.
-HKFP recruited more journalists and contributors and established headquarters in the offices of D100 Radio in Cyberport.
-The full website was launched on 29 June 2015.
+Crowdfunding for HKFP took place on Fringebacker and raised HK$150,000 (US$19,342) within two days.
+The four weeks of fundraising in June 2015 generated around HK$600,000.

 Beginning in late 2015, Chinese authorities blocked access to the site in mainland China.

 In its first year of operation, HKFP published 4,400 news articles and commentaries and had over 3.5 million unique visitors.

 HKFP relocated from Cyberport to a co-working space in Kennedy Town in late 2017.